-Good health practice requires that a person with a hearing loss have a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before purchasing a hearing aid.
-Licensed physicians who specialize in diseases of the ear are often referred to as otolaryngologists, otologists or otorhinolaryngologists.
-The purpose of medical evaluation is to assure that all medically treatable conditions that may affect hearing are identified and treated before the hearing aid is purchased.
+Important notice for prospective hearing instrument users Good health practice requires that a person with a hearing loss have a medical evaluation by a licensed physician (preferably a physician who specializes in diseases of the ear) before purchasing a hearing instrument.
+Licensed physicians who specialize in diseases of the ear are often referred to as

-Following the medical evaluation, the physician will give you a written statement that states that your hearing loss has been medically evaluated and that you may be considered a candidate for a hearing aid.
-The physician will refer you to an audiologist or a hearing aid dispenser, as appropriate, for a hearing aid evaluation.
+Otolaryngologists, Otologists or Otorhinolaryngologists.
+The purpose of medical evaluation is to ensure that all medically treatable conditions that may affect hearing are identified and treated before the hearing instrument is purchased.
+Following the medical evaluation, the physician will give you a written statement that states that your hearing loss has been medically evaluated and that you may be considered a candidate for a hearing instrument.
+The physician will refer you to an audiologist or a hearing instrument dispenser, as appropriate, for a hearing instrument evaluation.

-The audiologist or hearing aid dispenser will conduct a hearing aid evaluation to assess your ability to hear with and without a hearing aid.
-The hearing aid evaluation will enable the audiologist or dispenser to select and fit a hearing aid to your individual needs.

-If you have reservations about your ability to adapt to amplification, you should inquire about the availability of a trial-rental or purchase-option program.
-Many hearing aid dispensers now offer programs that permit you to wear a hearing aid for a period of time for a nominal fee after which you may decide if you want to purchase the hearing aid.
+The audiologist or hearing instrument dispenser will conduct a hearing instrument evaluation to assess your ability to hear with and without a hearing instrument.
+The hearing instrument evaluation will enable the audiologist or dispenser to select and fit a hearing instrument to your individual needs.
+If you have reservations about your ability to adapt to amplification, you should inquire about the availability of a trial, rental or purchase-option program.
+Many hearing instrument dispensers now offer programs that permit you to wear a hearing instrument for a period of time for a nominal fee, after which you may decide if you want to purchase the hearing instrument.